Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Video conferencing has been around for a while — heck I can remember as a kid trying out a version of it in a booth at Walt Disney’s EPCOT center.
+Video conferencing has been around for a while — heck, I can remember as a kid trying out a version of it in a booth at Walt Disney’s EPCOT center.
 But for the consumer, “conference” isn’t sexy.
 Or interesting.
 And as a result of that, the technology for linking a video image with a “telephone” call hasn’t been sexy either.
-Either way, if you’re looking for the best Logitech webcam, or any other reliable webcam for the job, our review will make your work easier.
+Either way, if you’re looking for the best Logitech webcam or any other reliable webcam for the job, our review will make your work easier.
+Additionally, you can check out our comparison of Avermedia PW513 vs Logitech Brio to see which 4K webcam will suit your needs best.

 Okay, so that’s all changed now that we have mobile devices like smartphones and tablets.
 That’s partly because more people are on the go as they communicate, but also because it took “consumer-based” technologies to come into play for people to use.
 Hence we got webcams and Skype and you-name-it.